Juilliard at the Piccola Accademia

 Individual musicians and existing chamber music groups of at least three members are welcome to apply.
 Successful applicants are encouraged to consider Juilliard’s graduate-level, full-scholarship program in Historical Performance.

 During the workshop, exceptional harpsichords by Bruce Kennedy will be provided for practice and rehearsal; string players and flute players will be expected to bring their own Baroque equipment.
 The pitch for the workshop is A=415.

 Your application must be submitted online by the appropriate deadline.
 To begin, create your Juilliard Admissions Account, gather all of the required application materials, and follow the instructions to complete your application.

 Your Video Audition

-- One movement of the applicant's choice from an eighteenth-century solo sonata or suite
+- One movement of the applicant's choice

 - A prelude and fugue by J.S.
 Bach